szabogabor91/gimlet-website/src/blog/docker-compose-up-for-kubernetes-manifests-a-review-of-tilt.md

 It works with any Kubernetes cluster.
 Should you need one, the Tilt documentation is graciously helping you to get up and running with the well known local ones: Microk8s, Minikube, kind, k3d.
 Tilt is going as far as building in safeguards to protect you from accidentally deploying on a production cluster.
-Only the local cluster names are allowed by default, you have to explicitly allow specific k8s contexts for deployment with the `allow_k8s_contexts` command.
+Only the local cluster names are allowed by default.
+You have to explicitly allow remote k8s contexts for deployment with the `allow_k8s_contexts` command.
 Kudos for these.

 Tilt runs in the foreground, and you get a fully functional console UI, but also opens up a browser tab with a web UI.